Updated on July 12, 2026

 My GLS parcel says delivered but I did not receive it.
 What now?

-Check around your property and with neighbours, since GLS may leave a parcel in a safe place or with a neighbour.
-Look for a card or notification about a GLS ParcelShop.
+Check around your property and with neighbours, since GLS may leave a parcel in a safe place or with a neighbour, and look for a notification that it was deposited at a GLS ParcelShop.
 If you still cannot locate it, contact the sender or retailer, who can open an enquiry with GLS as the contracting party.

 How do I contact GLS about my parcel?